How to Configure SLA to Work for Clients with Different Services and Service Levels in Contracts

 Specify the required Start and End dates for the contract.
 The looks similar to this:

 Now we will add services with service levels to the contract.
-Open the Service tab, and then click Add a line.
+Open the SLA tab, and then click Add a line.

 We add all the necessary services.
 For each service we indicate level of service.

 We also should confirm the current contract to activate it.
 Click Confirm above the form.

 The status of the contract will change to Active.

 The same way, we need to create another contract for Regular Partner.
 The default level of service for Regular Partner is Silver.
 But we will specify different levels of service for each service in the contract lines.

 The form of a new contract looks like the following: